adrido/minetest-mapper-cpp/doc/manual.rst

     **Compatibility mode**

-    This format has a compatibility mode with stick minetestmapper.
+    This format has a compatibility mode with the standard version of minetestmapper.

-    If the very first geometry option on the command-line is ``--geometry``, *and* uses this syntax, then block granularity and map shrinking are enabled, just like stock minetest would.
+    If the very first geometry option on the command-line is ``--geometry``, *and* uses this syntax, then block granularity and map shrinking are enabled, just like standard minetestmapper would.
 If this is not desired, then use a different geometry format, or use the option ``--geometrymode`` to change the behavior.

     Block granularity is also enabled when the obsolete (and otherwise